achatz64/fct/README.md

 We provide a framework for global and free variables in [Clojure](http://clojure.org).
 Global means they have a global meaning (unlike variables in a function declaration) and free means that they are undefined.
 This turns any code into a function that can be evaluated by assigning interpretations to the variables.

+For the motivations and goals behind fct: [Motivation](http://github.com/achatz64/motivation-fct)

 ### Usage